-Make OAA run with Spartacus UI Framework – A How-to Guide
+Make OAA run with Spartacus UI Framework in SAP Commerce Cloud versions lower than 2105 – A How-to Guide

 Dear Retail community,

-Many retailers are implementing SAP Commerce Cloud along with the new Spartacus UX java script-based Framework, which offers huge advantages over the “old” template based B2C accelerator.
+Many retailers are implementing SAP Commerce Cloud along with the new Spartacus UX java script-based Framework, which offers huge advantages over the former template based B2C accelerator.

-However, the integration of SAP Retail’s Omnichannel Article Availability and Sourcing (aka OAA) is not yet supported by the Spartacus storefront, only by the B2C Accelerator.
+The SAP Commerce Cloud, Integration extension Pack 2108 and higher supports the integration of SAP Retail’s Omnichannel Article Availability and Sourcing (aka OAA) with the Spartacus storefront.

 This developer guide was recently created out of a customer project.
 Please note SAP cannot provide any kind of support for this procedure.